University of Texas Longhorn Band: Script Texas

 First performed in 1957, "Script Texas" is a traditional halftime show performed every year.
 The Drum Major leads the band onto the field in a single-file line, spelling "Texas" in script writing.
 The band is split into two blocks at the start of the performance and begins by playing "The Yellow Rose of Texas."
 The Drum Major marches over to the front of block one and block one begins spelling out the T-E-X of "Texas".
 They only spell out the bottom part of the T and the / of the X, though.
 While the first block follows the Drum Major out onto the field, the color guard who are in block one march in a large circle to the side of the band before putting the top on the T after block one has marched to their positions.
 At the end of "The Yellow Rose of Texas," the band goes straight into "March of the Longhorns" and the rest of "Texas" is spelled out.
 Once "March of the Longhorns" is over, "Calypso" starts and the Drum Major leads the Saxophones, who are by themselves, into an arc that comes down and below A and S. This concludes Script Texas, and "Texas Fight" is played while the band marches off of the field.
+As of 2019, Script Texas has not been performed as a Halftime Show.